Fate Therapeutics, Inc. (FATE) - GuruFocus.com

-The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired shares of Fate Therapeutics, Inc. (NASDAQ: FATE) common stock between April 2, 2020 and January 5, 2023, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired shares of Fate Therapeutics, Inc. ( FATE) common stock between April 2, 2020 and January 5, 2023, for violations of the Securities Exchange Act of 1934.
 Fate is a clinical-stage biopharmaceutical company that develops programmed cellular immunotherapies to treat cancer and immune disorders.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Fate.
 Shareholders who want to act as lead plaintiff for the class must file their papers by March 22, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.